rproenza86/unit-conversion-grader/README.md

 Using GitHub Projects as management solution.
 Adopting Github organizational tooling to support the SDLC of this project.

+High code quality guaranteed with 90% unit tests coverture and auto-code formatting before each commits.

 Given the SDLC methodology Scrum, the artifact were mapped in the next way:

     - Product Backlog - Github Issues